YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 message.

-:CODE:`YDB_SEVERITY_SUCCESS` – The number corresponds to the successful completion of a requested opertion.
+:CODE:`YDB_SEVERITY_SUCCESS` – The number corresponds to the successful completion of a requested operation.

 :CODE:`YDB_SEVERITY_WARNING` – The number corresponds to a warning, i.e.,
 it indicates a possible problem.